17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 The Morgan Resort is one of the newest hotels in St. Maarten – and it has a super cool pool

-It’s flashy, new and one of the best places to stay in St. Maarten close to Philipsburg.
+It’s flashy, modern and one of the best places to stay in St. Maarten close to Philipsburg – with lots of great dining within walking distance.

-This modern hotel has 124 rooms with sleek interiors – floor-to-ceiling windows, 55-inch flat-screen TVs, iHome docking stations and spa-like showers.
+It has 122 rooms with sleek interiors – floor-to-ceiling windows, 55-inch flat-screen TVs, iHome docking stations and spa-like showers.

-Cool curved pool chairs under large umbrellas and palm trees around the large swimming pool are comfy spots to kick back while listening to the chilled pool music.
+Cool curved pool chairs under large umbrellas and rustling palm trees are comfy spots to kick back while listening to the chilled pool music.

-Woman in a pink bikini standing in the pool at the Morgan Resort & Spa, St. Maarten
+Woman in pink bikini by the pool at The Morgan Resort & Spa

 You don’t need a real beach when you have a pool like this!